Auth0 General Data Protection Regulation Compliance

 Appropriate security must be ensured during data processing, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage

 There are several Auth0 features than can help you achieve these goals, like account linking, user profile encryption, and more.
-See Data minimization for details.
+To learn more, read GDPR: Data Minimization.

 According to Article 20 of GDPR, users have the right to receive the personal data concerning them in a structured, commonly used and machine-readable format.

 You can export user data, stored in the Auth0 user store, either manually or programmatically.
 Raw data from Auth0 can be exported in JSON format (which is machine-readable).
-See Data portability for details.
+To learn more, read GDPR: Data Portability.

 Protect and secure user data